idsquid/mapquill/README.md

 ## Installation

 This project was built with Vue2 through the Vue Cli v5.0.0.
 The demo above was compiled by Node v16.10.0.
-It depends on [Open Street Maps][osm], and [Leaflet][leaflet] to power the map itself.
+It depends on [Open Street Maps][osm], [Leaflet][leaflet] and [Leaflet Clusterer][clusterer] to power the map itself, and [fontawesome][fontawesome] to provide the icons.
 If that's total gibberish, but you'd like to know more, please consider reaching out through [the app's discord guild][invite] re: programming basics.
 Otherwise you should be able to clone this repository, go to the project folder, and run the following from your terminal:

 ```
 npm install